 Mr. Christopher Ruckdeschel is a Catholic husband and father of five children.
 He teaches in the New York State public school system where he has taught AP English Literature, AP English Language, college Philosophy, college Psychology, AP Latin: Catullus and Cicero and AP Latin: Vergil, as well as at a local community college, where he has taught English composition and Philosophy.
 Mr. Ruckdeschel has bachelor of arts degrees in Secondary Education English and Psychology from SUNY: New Paltz.
-He also holds a Master’s degree in Education from the Mt.
+He also holds a Master’s degree in Education from Mt.
 St. Mary’s College.
 He worked as a helper in the Classical Liberal Arts Academy under the direction of William Michael from 2010 – 2016.

 Mr. Ruckdeschel founded SAL.
 He primarily teaches all Latin language coursework including the Latin Humanities courses and the Live Latin classes.
 In addition, he teaches all Quadrivium courses.
 He works with Fr.
 Tveit on the Greek language courses.